 Therefore, four directors, Messrs.
-DeBenedictis, DiBona and Menario and Mrs. Carroll, are to be elected by a plurality of the votes cast at the Annual Meeting and eight directors will continue to serve in accordance with their prior election, including the three directors in addition to Mr. Menario elected by the Board effective as of the effective date of the Consumers merger pursuant to the terms of the Consumers Merger Agreement.
-At the meeting, proxies in the accompanying form, properly executed, will be voted for the election of the four nominees listed below, unless authority to do so has been withheld in the manner specified in the instruction on the proxy card.
+Glanton, Hirsig, McCaughan, and Smoot are to be elected by a plurality of the votes cast at the Annual Meeting and seven directors will continue to serve until either the 2001 or 2002 Annual Meetings depending on the period remaining in their terms.
+At the meeting, proxies in the accompanying form, properly executed, will be voted for the election of the four nominees listed below, unless authority to do so has been withheld in the manner specified in the instructions on the proxy card.
 Discretionary authority is reserved to cast votes for the election of a substitute should any nominee be unable or unwilling to serve as a director.
-Each nominee has stated his or her willingness to serve and the Company believes that all of the nominees will be available to serve.
+Each nominee has stated his willingness to serve and the Company believes that all nominees will be available to serve.